Illness: When to Keep Your Child Home

 A sick child cannot learn effectively or participate fully in educational activities in a meaningful way.
 Keeping a sick child home from school allows your child to rest and recover and prevents the transmission of the illness to others.
-To help maintain a safe and healthy learning environment, please see the guidelines below on when to keep your child home from school for common illnesses that we may see in our schools.
-Other criteria can be found in the student handbooks or from staff in our health offices.
-When in doubt consult with your healthcare provider or our Health Care staff.
+To help maintain a safe and healthy learning environment, please see Huntley 158's Exclusion Information and the guidelines below on when to keep your child home from school if experiencing one of these common illnesses.
+Other criteria can be found in student handbooks or communicated by school health offices.
+When in doubt, consult with your healthcare provider or our health care staff.

-Any of the below criteria is subject to change based on requirements from MCDH, IDPH or the CDC.
+Note: The criteria below is subject to change based on requirements from MCDH, IDPH or the CDC.

 Colds